Bigsy/elasticmq-clj/README.md

 # elasticmq-clj

-Embedded sqs for clojure based on elasticmq
+Embedded sqs for clojure based on elasticmq, just packaged nicely to make it easy to use for mocking in clojure tests

 ## Usage